MIXING METALS - A HOW TO GUIDE WHEN YOU JUST CAN’T DECIDE

 If you’ve ever wondered if you can mix metal finishes in a room, the answer is a resounding yes!
 In fact, it seems almost unfathomable that fashion rules used to dictate that you shouldn’t mix gold and silver and that mixing metallic finishes was considered to be a fashion faux pas!
 This is definitely not the case anymore in fashion or interior design!
-For years now, we’ve see a move in favour of mixing of metals in everything from our jewelry to our wardrobe to our household fixtures.
+For years now, we’ve seen a move in favour of mixing metallic finishes in everything from our jewelry to our wardrobe to our household fixtures.

-Mixing metals adds a unique and eclectic element to a space.
+Just as mixing metals adds a unique and eclectic element to an outfit, it does just this to a decorated space.
 It prevents a room from looking too predictable or ‘matchy matchy’.
 Also, let’s face it, sometimes it’s hard to choose just one finish!
-So many of clients tell me they can’t decide between brass and chrome...and I always tell them, well the good thing is, you don’t have to!
+So many of my clients tell me they can’t decide between brass and chrome...and I always tell them, well the good thing is, you don’t have to!
 I frequently mix metals in the spaces I design because it creates a more layered, interesting look.
-It takes a little more planning but combining different metallic finishes adds an element that’s unique and unexpected!
-Although there are no hard and fast ‘rules’ there are some tips for ensuring a balanced and visually pleasing mix.
+It takes a little more planning but combining different metallic finishes adds an element that’s unique, unexpected and a little bit adventurous.
+Although there are no hard and fast ‘rules’ there are some tips to ensure a balanced and visually pleasing metallic mix.

 HERE ARE SOME GUIDELINES FOR MIXING METALS:

-🔲 Use of matte black or rubbed bronze is an effective way to balance other metallics like gold and silver.
-Black grounds the scheme and adds contrast which helps to enhance the other metal tones in your design.
+Use of matte black or is an effective way to balance other metallics like gold and silver.
+Black grounds the scheme and adds contrast which helps to enhance other metal tones in your design.

-🔲 A seamless way to tie together the metals in your room is to choose a fixture that incorporates the different finishes.
+🔲 A seamless way to tie together the metals in your room is to choose a lighting fixture that incorporates the different finishes used throughout the room.
 More and more manufacturers have heeded our call and are making it easier to find fixtures that combine multiple metallic finishes...and the movement is gaining momentum!

 🔲 One strategy for a clean, balanced space is to consider keeping metal varieties consistent on horizontal and vertical planes.
 Including the same finishes at the same heights will helps to create a clean and visually pleasing space.